 While the magic remains, a lot has changed at Disney World.
 Nobody likes being surprised by less-than-stellar changes, especially on vacation.
 For this reason, it’s probably best if you learn what to expect from the parks ahead of time.
 Go in knowing that:

 - The FastPass+ system is not currently being used.

-- Character meals are few and far between, and include only social-distanced character interactions.
+- There are fewer Character meals and include only social-distanced character interactions.

 - There are no character meet-and-greets in the parks.

 - Shows and parades have been canceled.

 - Masks must be worn in all indoor locations and attraction queues.